DavidFW1960/bom-weather-card/info.md

 ## Latest Changes

+Fixed card-picker text for rebranding
+Fixed small icon positioning with latest HA

 Slight rebranding so people know it's not a BOM specific card but generic.
 Correctedjs for lit changes and also fixed shadowroot issues

 ## Older